kislyuk/rehash/README.rst

 Rehash: Resumable Hashlib
 =========================

-Rehash is a resumable interface to the OpenSSL-based hashers in the CPython ``hashlib`` standard library.
+Rehash is a resumable interface to the OpenSSL-based hashers (message digest objects) in the CPython ``hashlib`` standard library.
 Rehash provides hashers that can be pickled, persisted and reconstituted from their ``repr()``, and otherwise serialized.
 The rest of the Rehash API is identical to